-What is meant by cap is that a given opponent's possible hand or range is cap at maximum strength.
+What is meant by capped is that the possible hand or range of a given opponent is capped at a maximum strength.
 This deduction will be made according to the information obtained on the previous streets.
-A little confused?
+Are you a bit confused?
 Nothing better than an example.
 You are on the button and open A2.
-The player on the small blind calls.
+The player in the small blind calls.
 You play your hand to the river and the board is A-A-K-Q-2.
 Your opponent passes and you bet.
 To your surprise, he pushes all in.
-Which hand does he have?
-Are you beaten?
-Answer: No, because his range is cap.
+What hand does he have?
+Are you beat?
+Answer: No, because his hand is capped.

-By cap, we mean that logically, our opponent does not have all his hands in his range.
-When you raised preflop, if he had AK or AQ, he would have rolled a 3bet, which he did not do.
-So when he pushes all in on the river, your chances of being dominated are minimal because your opponent's range is cap.
+By capped, we mean that logically our opponent does not have all the hands in his range.
+When you raised preflop, if he had AK or AQ, he would have made a 3bet, which he did not.
+So when he pushes all in on the river, your chances of being dominated are minimal because your opponent's range is captured.
 He may have a hand like A5 overplayed or a hand like JT overplayed.
 He may also have a strange 22 for a small full hand.
-It's very important to realize when your opponent's rank is cap because it saves you from making disastrous folds and it encourages you to bluff well.
+It's very important to realize when your opponent's range is capped because it prevents you from making disastrous folds and encourages you to make good bluffs.